Necropolitics: Concept

 Necropolitics is often discussed as an extension of biopower, the Foucauldian term for the use of social and political power to control people's lives.
 Foucault first discusses the concepts of biopower and biopolitics in his 1976 work, The Will to Knowledge: The History of Sexuality Volume I. Foucault presents biopower as a mechanism for "protecting", but acknowledges that this protection often manifests itself as subjugation of non-normative populations.
 The creation and maintenance of institutions that prioritize certain populations as more valuable is, according to Foucault, how population control has been normalized.

 Mbembe's concept of necropolitics acknowledges that contemporary state-sponsored death cannot be explained by the theories of biopower and biopolitics, stating that "under the conditions of necropower, the lines between resistance and suicide, sacrifice and redemption, martyrdom and freedom are blurred."
 Jasbir Puar assumes that discussions of biopolitics and necropolitics must be intertwined, because "the latter makes its presence known at the limits and through the excess of the former; [while] the former masks the multiplicity of its relationships to death and killing in order to enable the proliferation of the latter."

 Mbembe was clear that necropolitics is more than simply a right to kill (Foucault's droit de glaive).
 While his view of necropolitics does include various forms of political violence such as the right to impose social or civil death, and the right to enslave others, it is also about the right to expose other people (including a country's own citizens) to mortal danger and death.
 Cultural theorist Lauren Berlant calls this gradual and persistent process of elimination slow death.
 According to Berlant, only specific populations are "marked out for wearing out" and the conditions of being worn out and dying are intimately linked with "the ordinary reproduction of [daily] life."

 Necropolitics is a theory of the walking dead, in which specific bodies are forced to remain in suspended states of being located somewhere between life and death.
 Mbembe provided a way of analyzing these "contemporary forms of subjugation of life to the power of death."
 He utilized examples of slavery, apartheid, the colonization of Palestine and the figure of the suicide bomber to illustrate differing forms of necropower over the body (statist, racialized, a state of exception, urgency, martyrdom) and how this reduces people to precarious life conditions.

+According to Marina Gržinić, necropolitics precisely defines the forms taken by neo-liberal global capitalist cuts in financial support for public health, social and education structures.
+To her, these extreme cuts present intensive neo-liberal procedures of ‘rationalization’ and ‘civilization’.